Arthritis Pain Relief: Degenerative Joint Disease Doesn’t Have to Cripple You

 Over time, excessive loading from obesity will catch up to a joint, and you can throw in the hips, sacroiliac and knee joints to boot—each one of these joints is commonly worn down in obese people.

 Finally, and most important, is that chronic lack of movement can lead to DJD.
-We’ll start with the obvious here: People that neglect movement, whether it means they are mostly sedentary (couch potatoes, the elderly, obese) or they just don’t exercise much, are at a greater risk of developing DJD.
-This is because joints are meant to move; through movement, joints are self-lubricated, which coats the cartilage surface with a viscous liquid film of synovium.
-Synovial fluid further decreases friction lessening wear and tear, in the same way motor oil does in an engine.
+People that neglect movement, whether they are mostly sedentary (couch potatoes, the elderly, obese) or they just don’t exercise much, are at a greater risk of developing DJD.
+This is because joints are meant to move.
+It is through movement that joints self-lubricate, coating the cartilage surface with a viscous liquid film of synovium.
+Synovial fluid decreases friction lessening wear and tear, in the same way motor oil does in an engine.
 When movement is lacking, there is little to no lubrication of the joint, and thus, no protection.

 An all too common form of non-movement affecting the joint in a similar but perhaps even worse way than being sedentary is the subluxation.
 Subluxations, you’ll remember from my earlier articles, is a non-moving joint.
 Recall that joint surfaces can stick together preventing lubrication and locking-up the joint itself.
 Both non-lubrication and non-movement together are disastrous for the joint cartilage.
 This is when the body will start an auto-breakdown of the joint in an attempt to form a non-moving structure.
 Although it may seem unintelligent for the body to create a non-moving structure out of an existing moving part, deeper thought unveils that the body doesn’t know the difference between conscious and unconscious inactivity—it only knows that moving parts are meant to move, period!
 When this doesn’t happen freely and regularly, why would the body exert energy and raw materials to maintain it as a moving part?